t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 However, the IoT environment is changing in such a way that vast amounts of data are created at edge/local networks and about a half of data is stored, processed, analyzed and acted upon close to the data producer.
 Thus, emerging IoT services introduce new challenges, such as strict latency, uplink cost, uninterrupted services, privacy and security, that cannot be addressed by today's centralized cloud computing models alone.

-In response to those challenges, the integration of Edge computing and IoT has emerged as a promising solution, whose direction should be discussed in the IRTF.
+In response to those challenges, the integration of edge computing and IoT (or "IoT Edge Computing") has emerged as a promising solution, whose direction should be discussed in the IRTF.
 This document therefore describes, besides these new challenges, some aspects of IoT Edge Computing including state-of-the-art, general models and major components, with the goal to provide a common base for future discussions in T2TRG and other groups.

 # Conventions and Terminology